wdarocha/benchmarks/ibp-iabp-itbp_2025/README.md

 This folder contains the benchmark datasets and results associated with the article:

-> **"A Novel Branch-and-Prune Algorithmic Framework for the 3D Interval Discretizable Distance Geometry Problem: An Approach Based on Torsion Angles of Molecular Structures"**
+> **"An Angle-Based Algorithmic Framework for the Interval Discretizable Distance Geometry Problem"**
 > W. A. A. da Rocha, C. Lavor, L. Liberti, L. de Melo Costa, L. D. Secchin, T. E. Malliavin
 > [arXiv:2508.09143](https://arxiv.org/abs/2508.09143), 2025.